Baptism/Child Dedication in Unitarian Universalism

 At Community UU

-Twice a year Meredith and Perry lead the congregation in child dedications during a Sunday service.
+Twice a year Rev. Meredith and our Director of Religious Education lead the congregation in child dedications during a Sunday service.
 It takes 5 - 7 minutes, depending on how many children or youth are being dedicated.
 It goes something like this:

 MEREDITH: The world’s faith traditions bring children into religious community in various ways: baptism, christening, bris, namakarana, various forms of child naming, blessing, initiating, and dedicating.
 Whatever the form, parents have brought their young children into the places of worship from time immemorial: to express their joy and their awe at the gift of new life, and their deep sense of responsibility.